matrix-org/matrix-spec-proposals/drafts/general_api.rst

- - In order to prevent the dataset from changing underneath the client whilst they paginate, a request without a pagination token should take a "snapshot" of the underlying data which is then paginated on, rather than the database which is a moving target as other clients add new public rooms.
+ - In order to prevent the dataset from changing underneath the client whilst they paginate, a request without a pagination token should take a "snapshot" of the underlying data which is then paginated on, rather than the database which is a moving target as other clients add new published rooms.

 User Profile API ``[Draft]``